Daisies (film): Themes and style

-The film was state-approved and had limitations in its production.
-Many conservative supporters of the communist regime in Czechoslovakia criticized the film for its appropriation of gluttony and the alleged support it shows for the heroines.
-In an era of the communist regime in Czechoslovakia, Chytilová was "accused of nihilism” at the time of the release of Daisies.
-The film was condemned to be unfit for the socialist ideas of the time.
-A visiting professor at Staffordshire University and author of The Czechoslovak New Wave, Peter Hames commented that the officials "objected primarily to its avant-garde form, the fact that the girls didn’t provide a moral example, and they no doubt correctly saw it as an attack on establishment values".
-The food-fights and immense consumerism that Marie 1 and Marie 2 instigate were believed to be unrepresentative of the political agenda of the state.
+The film was state-approved but had limitations in its production.
+Many conservative supporters of the communist-led government in Czechoslovakia criticized the film for its appropriation of gluttony and the alleged support it shows for the heroines.
+In an era of the socialist Czechoslovakia, Chytilová was "accused of nihilism” at the time of the release of Daisies.
+The film was condemned to be unfit for the communist ideas of the time, especially in regard to art, when socialist realism was ubiquitous.
+A visiting professor at Staffordshire University and author of The Czechoslovak New Wave, Peter Hames commented that the officials "objected primarily to its avant-garde form, the fact that the girls didn't provide a moral example, and they no doubt correctly saw it as an attack on establishment values".
+The food-fights and immense consumerism that Marie 1 and Marie 2 instigate were believed to be unrepresentative of the political agenda of the state, stemming rather from bourgeois ideals.

 The film has little plot structure, scenes proceed from one to the next chaotically, frequently switching between black and white, color, and filtered or tinted footage.
 These stylistic choices in Daisies tie back to some of its themes.
 Both women are seen to generate destruction anywhere they go and this is reflected in the editing and montaging of the film.
-This kind of editing and collage-work may also indicate the multi-facedness of the marionettes, not as the simple creatures that patriarchal societies may make them out to be.
+This kind of editing and collage-work may also indicate the multi-faceted nature of the marionettes, not as the simple creatures that patriarchal societies may make them out to be.
+Academic criticism has ranged from describing the film as ultimately anti-capitalist, anti-socialist, feminist, or with a variety of genre-confounding implications outside of the typical philosophical strains.